Jade Villalon: Jade Valerie

-In 2007, Villalon along with her long-time Sweetbox partner, "Geo", left the project name of Sweetbox behind to start work together on Villalon's new music project titled under her own name, 'Jade Valerie'.
+In 2007, Villalon and her long-time Sweetbox partner, "Geo", left Sweetbox behind to start work together on Villalon's new music project titled under her own name, "Jade Valerie".
 Later that year, Villalon released the album Out of the Box, the title being a play on words of the departure from Sweetbox, to critical acclaim.

-Her 9th album, Bittersweet Symphony, reached positions such as No. 15 on the Oricon charts.
-She re-released Out of the Box in Korea, containing some of the tracks from her original album of the same name along with tracks of Bittersweet Symphony.
-She also re-recorded the song "You Don't Know Me" with guest vocalist Kim Dong Wan, of Korean group Shinhwa.
+Her 9th album, Bittersweet Symphony, reached No. 15 on the Oricon charts.
+She re-released Out of the Box in Korea, containing some of the tracks from her original album of the same name, along with tracks of Bittersweet Symphony.
+She also re-recorded the song "You Don't Know Me" with guest vocalist Kim Dong Wan, of the Korean group Shinhwa.

-After her continued success, Villalon released an interpretation of the Christmas carol "Holy Night", which became a social media sensation, and revealed that The Cheetah Girls had recorded a song, titled "Human" on their TCG album, a track she had written for the Disney-produced vocalist team.
-Later, it was announced that Villalon and "Geo" had teamed up with Japanese violinist Emiri Miyamoto for a collaboration album entitled 'Saint Vox'.
-In 2010 it was announced that Villalon and Geo had released a single once again under the 'Jade Valerie' moniker, titled "Don't Tell Me I'm Wrong", featuring the vocals of K-pop vocalist Brian Joo, member of the group Fly to the Sky.
-Over a year after this release it was published that Villalon had performed in a duet with The Gypsies, a track that will be released the latter's upcoming album.
-In 2012, Villalon collaborated with actor Brandon Jones on a song entitled "In The Moment".
+After her continued success, Villalon released an interpretation of the Christmas carol "O Holy Night", which became a social media sensation, and revealed that The Cheetah Girls had recorded the song "Human" on their TCG album, which had written for the Disney-produced vocalist team.
+Later, it was announced that Villalon and "Geo" had teamed up with Japanese violinist Emiri Miyamoto for a collaboration album entitled Saint Vox.
+In 2010, it was announced that Villalon and Geo had released a single once again under the "Jade Valerie" moniker, titled "Don't Tell Me I'm Wrong", featuring the vocals of K-pop vocalist Brian Joo, member of the group Fly to the Sky.
+Over a year after this release, it was published that Villalon had performed in a duet with The Gypsies, a track that would be released on the latter's upcoming album.
+In 2012, Villalon collaborated with actor Brandon Jones on the song "In The Moment".

 Eternity

-In 2009 Villalon and "Geo" confirmed they had started a new project entitled 'Eternity ∞'.
-Releasing the self-titled album Eternity ∞ on June 3, 2009, each track sampled a famous classical piece, many using pieces previously used in Sweetbox such as Canon in D major by Pachelbel and Solveig's Song by Grieg.
-The album contained singles "I Will", "Love" and "Wonderful World", the latter being featured in a number of Korean television spots.
-The release was supported by a showcasing event sponsored by Elle Magazine.
+In 2009 Villalon and "Geo" confirmed they had started a new project entitled "Eternity ∞".
+The self-titled album Eternity ∞ was released on June 3, 2009.
+Each track sampled a famous classical piece, many using pieces previously used in Sweetbox, such as Canon in D major by Pachelbel, and Solveig's Song by Grieg.
+The album contained the singles "I Will", "Love" and "Wonderful World", the latter being featured in a number of Korean television spots.
+The release was supported by a showcasing event sponsored by Elle magazine.

-In 2017 Villalon released a new song under the project name titled "Heartkick" for the compilation album 'Happy Merry Wedding.'
+In 2017, Villalon released a new song under the project name titled "Heartkick" for the compilation album Happy Merry Wedding.

 Saint Vox

 In 2010, Villalon stated that she was working on a project entitled Saint Vox, a collaboration between herself and the violinist Emiri Miyamoto.
-The self-titled album, Saint Vox, was released November 25, 2010.
-The album featured the sampling of six famous Japanese and Korean compositions, and six songs featuring original compositions by long-time producer, "Geo".
-The first single, entitled "Don't Leave Me This Way", debuted on Emiri Miyamoto's radio show on October 11, 2010.
+The self-titled album, Saint Vox, was released on November 25, 2010.
+The album included sampling of six famous Japanese and Korean compositions, and six songs featuring original compositions by long-time producer "Geo".
+The first single, "Don't Leave Me This Way", debuted on Emiri Miyamoto's radio show on October 11, 2010.